 - The Crane Bar in Galway

 This is just a shortlist.
-The full list would be too long.
-Each bar has its own uniqueness about it, but all tell its own story and educate you in their history.
-When you go into any of these, this is exactly where you will experience the full Irish culture and just how amazing the Irish people are.
+The complete list would be too long.
+Each bar has its uniqueness, but all tell their own story and educate you on their history.
+When you go into any of these, this is precisely where you will experience the whole Irish culture and just how amazing the Irish people are.

 9.Friendliest People in the World

 Irish people are the nicest people in the world.
-They smile at you randomly when you are walking on the street, doing your shopping, or on public transport.
+They smile at you randomly when you walk on the street, do your shopping, or use public transport.
 You will find yourself immersed in conversation with the locals about anything and everything.
-They love to talk and are eager to teach you more about the Irish culture and the town in which you are in.
+They love to talk and are eager to teach you more about the Irish culture and the town in which you are.

-The Irish make you feel welcome when you arrive and never treat you any different from the locals.
-As mentioned earlier, they will never treat you differently because of your race or the country you are from.
+The Irish make you feel welcome when you arrive and never treat you differently from the locals.
+As mentioned earlier, they will never treat you differently because of your race or country of origin.
 They are accepting of anyone.
-If you ask for directions, they will not only tell you where to go but sometimes even walk you there themselves.
-If you ask do Irish people like Americans? the answer is absolutely YES, Ireland is one of the most recommended countries for Americans expats to live in because there is a great common heritage and culturef between United States vs Republic of Ireland since centuries…Keep in mind that the Irish community is one of the biggest in the U.S.
+If you ask for directions, they will tell you where to go and sometimes even walk you there themselves.
+If you ask do Irish people like Americans, the answer is absolute YES; Ireland is one of the most recommended countries for American expats because there has been a tremendous common heritage and culture between the United States and the Republic of Ireland; for centuries…Keep in mind that the Irish community is one of the biggest in the U.S.

 Irish “craic” is a term used to describe fun times in Ireland.
 The term is used regarding making connections, friends, conversations, and much more.
-It really does simmer down to what the Irish people are like and having the “craic” is what they do best.
+It simmers down to what the Irish people are like, and having the “craic” is what they do best.

 10.Amazing Food EVERYWHERE!

-There are restaurant, cafes, and bakeries everywhere you go.
-Anywhere you go you can enjoy the “Full Irish Breakfast”, especially after a night out of partying…trust me, this will satisfy you to your core!
+There are restaurants, cafes, and bakeries everywhere you go.
+You can enjoy the “Full Irish Breakfast” anywhere you go, especially after a night out of partying…trust me, this will satisfy you to your core!
 It consists of fried eggs, white pudding, black pudding, pork sausages, bacon rashers, toast, and a fried tomato.
 It is the best traditional food you will ever have.
-It is so good, you will go out of your way to learn how to make it for yourself at home every morning.
+It is so good; you will go out of your way to learn how to make it for yourself at home every morning.

 The Irish Stew is another feast you need to have when you move over.
-The meal itself reflects the Irish history.
-It consists of lamb, potatoes, and onions.
+The meal itself reflects Irish history, and it consists of lamb, potatoes, and onions.
 This is the original, traditional way it is made.
-There are many variations of it now but if you go out to eat in a proper Irish restaurant like Johnnie Foxes, this is what you will get.
+There are many variations of it now, but if you go out to eat in a top-rated excellent Irish restaurant like Johnnie Foxes, this is what you will get.

-Bacon and cabbage, boxty, and soda bread are among some of the other traditional foods made in Ireland.
-If you like American, Mexican, Japanese, Thai, Chinese, or Italian food then don’t worry, Ireland has more than enough restaurants offering the best of the best from these cuisines.
-You will not go hungry when you are here that’s a fact!
+Bacon and cabbage, boxty, and soda bread are other traditional foods made in Ireland.
+If you like American, Mexican, Japanese, Thai, Chinese, or Italian food, then don’t worry; Ireland has enough restaurants offering the best of these cuisines.
+You will not go hungry when you are here, that’s a fact!

 So, do you want to move to Ireland now?

 If the above points have not convinced you to move to Ireland, I don’t know what will!
-Trust me, you will not regret it if you do make the choice to move, as it is one of THE BEST countries to live in!
-To summarise, Ireland is a peaceful country that is neutral, and guns are illegal there.
-You can sleep easy at night knowing world war three will not be breaking out any time soon.
-The weather here is not the best, but if you like minimal snow in winter and not so sizzling temperatures during the summer, then Ireland is the right choice for you.
+Trust me; you will not regret it if you choose to move, as it is one of THE BEST countries to live in as an expat!
+Ireland is a peaceful and neutral country, and guns are illegal.
+You can sleep easy at night knowing world war three will not break out soon.
+The weather here is not the best, but Ireland is the right choice if you like minimal snow in winter and not-so-sizzling temperatures during the summer.